devalChovatia/Real-Estate-Application/README.md

 # Real Estate MERN Stack Application [(View Site)](https://terranestrealty.onrender.com/)

-May take a minute to ge the site loaded due to inactivity period**
+May take a minute to get the site loaded due to inactivity period**

 ## Overview